 Program Completed: Higher Education Administration, EdM

-Job Title: Career Counselor
+Job Title: Assistant Director for Career Development

 Kristina Feduik, an alumna who received her EdM from the Department of Educational Leadership and Policy at UB originally worked in television production after obtaining her Bachelor’s in communications from Le Moyne College in 2014.
 However, it took her five internships to realize she wanted to be involved with helping other people navigate their own career path.

 “UB’s higher education program captured my attention because of how helpful everyone was during the application process and how there were a lot more graduate assistant (GA) positions available than the other schools I applied to,” said Feduik.
 Feduik was a community engagement intern in the student engagement office and a GA in the career services office at UB.
-“The courses combined with my hands-on experience working with students definitely helped prepare me to do my current job, which is a lot of one-on-one and group work with kids.”
+“The courses combined with my hands-on experience working with students definitely helped prepare me to do my current job, which is a lot of one-on-one and group work with students.”

 During the summer before her second year at UB, Feduik was also able to complete an internship with the National Orientation Directors Association (NODA) at the Harvard Chan School of Public Health.
 Spending time in the Boston area is what led Feduik to her current position at BSU, and she has been there since 2017.